k3v1nwang/MIT_IDSS_Data_Science_Machine_Learning/README.md

 # Course Projects for Data Science and Machine Learning: Making Data-Driven Decisions by MIT IDSS
 Files uploaded correspond to the following certificate: https://www.mygreatlearning.com/eportfolio/kevin-wang

+PDF Presentations (PowerPoint exports) – Summarize the **key findings, insights, and recommendations** in a clear, non-technical format intended for stakeholders and decision-makers.

 ## 1. Amazon Product Recommendation System
 **Course: Recommendation Systems**